exense/rtm/README.md

 java -cp "C:\rtm\rtm-1.0.0-jar-with-dependencies.jar" org.rtm.jetty.JettyStarter -config=C:\rtm\rtm.properties

 !!
 IMPORTANT !! : make sure to update the paths to both files (the jar and the properties) before launching the command.

+--> RTM is then accessible through the url http://localhost:8099/rtm